89coco/89coco/README.md

 ✨ I've taken part in Le Wagon London Web Development Bootcamp in 2022 - a thrill! ✨

-Now I am keen to further hone the skills I have learnt in my free time 👯 as well as using them to help companies to digitize at speed and scale 👀
+Now I am keen to further hone the skills I have learnt in my free time 👯 as well as using them to help companies digitize at speed and scale 👀

 I am also interested in how tech can be an enabler for sustainable development 🌱 as well as mitigating potential adverse effects it may have or already has 🔭